stanislaw/notes_on_software_engineering/README.md

-# Notes on Software Systems Engineering
+# Notes on Software Work

-These notes have been collected over time during my work as a software engineer.
+This repository contains a collection of notes and lessons learned that I have gathered over time during my work as a software engineer.

-Most of these notes are my own, though occasionally I quote from great books and other resources.
-Notes with quotations always include references to their sources.

-These notes should not be seen as strict instructions that must be followed, but rather as soft guidelines or recommendations.
-They are most effective when considered altogether.
-Taken in isolation, some may even contradict one another.
-Trying to follow these notes too rigidly can diminish their value or even lead to negative outcomes.
-There may also be some overlap between the notes, so it's important not to take them too literally.
+These notes are not strict instructions to be followed; rather, they serve as soft guidelines and recommendations.
+They are most valuable when considered as a whole.
+Taken individually, some notes may even appear to contradict one another.
+Following them too rigidly can diminish their usefulness or, in some cases, lead to negative outcomes.
+There may also be some overlap between notes, so it’s important not to interpret them too literally.

+Most of the notes are my own observations, though I occasionally quote from influential books and other resources.
+All notes with quotations include references to their sources.

-This is currently just a draft which is far from complete and organized arbitrarily.
-Please don't expect it to be polished.
+This repository is currently a draft, far from complete, and organized arbitrarily.
+Please do not expect it to be polished.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->